American Consumers are Confused About Diet and Health

 By Diane Toops, News and Trends Editor | 07/09/2012

-Over the past 12 months, 51 percent say they tried to limit or avoid sugars.
-While 44 percent are trying to limit or avoid high-fructose corn syrup (HFCS), a similar number (45 percent) say they don't pay attention to HFCS.
-And most do not pay attention to complex (60 percent) or refined (62 percent) carbohydrates when making packaged food or beverage decisions.
+Carbohydrates & Sugars: When making packaged food or beverage decisions over the past 12 months, 51 percent say they tried to limit or avoid sugars.
+While more than 4 in 10 (44 percent) indicate they are trying to limit or avoid high fructose corn syrup (HFCS), a similar number (45 percent) say they don't pay attention to HFCS.
+The majority doesn't pay attention to complex (60 percent) or refined (62 percent) carbohydrates when making packaged food or beverage decisions.
+Weight management (62 percent) and preventing a future health condition (54 percent) are the most common reasons for considering sugars or carbohydrates when making purchasing decisions.
+Additionally, among those who pay attention to carbohydrates and sugars content, almost half (47 percent) choose products based on the type of sweetener.